-Mindy McGinnis (bigblackcat97 on QT) has signed with agent Adriann Ranta of Foundry Literary + Media.
+Mindy McGinnis (bigblackcat97 on QT) has signed with agent Adriann Ranta Zurhellen of Folio Literary Management.

 My inspiration came from a documentary I watched about the very real pending threat of our fresh water resources, and then I read a book about the history of water (yeah I'm a dork like that).